Aggressive Advocacy

 Absolutely.
 Contact your insurance company to report the crash but avoid making recorded statements until you’ve spoken with a personal injury attorney.
 When a police officer is involved, fault and liability can quickly become contested.

 That’s where we come in.
-The Fort Worth police accident attorneys at the Law Office of Paul Previte can advise you on what to say, help you avoid legal traps, and begin preserving the evidence needed to build your case.
+The Fort Worth police accident attorneys at the Previte Law Firm can advise you on what to say, help you avoid legal traps, and begin preserving the evidence needed to build your case.

 It is possible to file a claim or lawsuit after a car accident involving a police officer—but these cases are more complicated than regular auto accidents.
 Government agencies and their employees have special legal protections that can limit your right to sue unless very specific criteria are met.